-Federal agencies and states must do more to conserve sage-grouse for the species to persist long-term.
+Federal agencies and states should do more to conserve sage-grouse for the species to persist long-term.
 U.S. Fish and Wildlife Service, Mountain-Prairie Region

 Half of sage-grouse habitat has already been lost forever.
-The remainder is threatened by oil and gas drilling, livestock grazing, mining and off-road vehicle use, all of which damage sage-grouse breeding, nesting and winter habitat.
-Newly completed federal land use plans are key to protecting and restoring sage-grouse and hundreds of other species that depend on sagebrush grasslands on public lands.
-Wildlife advocates are encouraged to participate in the many opportunities to improve and implement these plans to achieve their conservation goals.
+The remainder is threatened by oil and gas drilling, livestock grazing, mining, transmission, off-road vehicle use and other factors.
+Recently completed federal land use plan amendments are key to protecting and restoring sage-grouse and hundreds of other species that depend on sagebrush grasslands on public lands.
+Wildlife advocates are encouraged to defend against the Trump administration's efforts to weaken and eliminate key conservation measures in these plans.

 A SAGE-GROUSE CONSERVATION CHECKLIST